hirosystems/inscriptions-api/README.md

     provide as much detail as possible, including steps to reproduce the bug or a clear description of the requested feature.
  1. **Evaluation SLA:** Our team reads and evaluates all the issues and pull requests.
-We are avaliable Monday to Friday and we make a best effort to respond within 7 business days.
+We are available Monday to Friday and we make a best effort to respond within 7 business days.

 Please **do not** use the issue tracker for personal support requests or to ask